The following information is guidance on defining and distinguishing between sponsored project funding and gifts.

 Normally a gift transaction gives no opportunity to obtain indemnification from the provider of the funds for liability that UH might incur in performing the research.
 It also gives no opportunity to clarify key issues regarding the allocation of rights, and there is no opportunity to limit risks arising from alleged “side agreements” and informal understandings.
 Normally a true gift transaction would not result in the donor’s acquisition of any intellectual property rights.
 Gift transactions should be closely scrutinized to ensure that the institution’s rights are not limited and that there is no limitation on the institution’s publication rights.

-The classification of sponsored projects and gifts has implications for UH’s F&A base.
+The classification of sponsored projects and gifts has implications for UH’s Facilities and Administrative Cost base aka IDC.
 In general, a true gift transaction would not impact the organized research base by virtue of the gift arrangement.
-If, however, the agreement is not a gift but is sponsored activity, then the MTDC must be accounted for under the appropriate F&A base.
+If, however, the agreement is not a gift but is sponsored activity, then the IDC must be accounted for under the appropriate F&A base.
 Gift funds used for research and related activities will impact either the instructional or organized research F&A base.
 Departmental research is considered part of the instruction function.
 University research is combined with sponsored research under the function of organized research.
 A pattern of “hiding” true organized research under gift accounts could give rise to an allegation of financial misconduct or a charge of a lack of consistency in allocating costs incurred for the same purpose.

 Proper classification and processing of external funds assures the University’s ability to comply with any terms specified by the sponsor or donor, meet reporting requirements, properly recover its costs, both direct and indirect, and facilitate acceptable levels of accountability and stewardship for these funds.